Neilos/git_nonprogrammers_guide/README.md

 Now you've created your label for the set of changes you are intending, the changes you make and any new directory versions created as a result of those changes will automatically be associated with that label/branch.
 This will be useful later when you come to submit your changes for approval.

-## How to create a new version (aka making a commit)

-Git does not affect the way you save files in a directory.
-Instead, git adds the capability to store versions of a directory.
-One of its features, compared to something like a naming convention, is that it does this without cluttering the directory with lots of extra files.
+### Step 4: Publish you label

+Click the "Publish" button in the top right corner of the screen.

+## Make the changes you want

+### Step 1: Sync with Github

+Make sure that you're up-to-date with everyone else's changes, by syncing with github.
+The git term for syncing is "fetching".
+(Sync regularly to avoid problems that can only be fixed on the command line.)

+Click the Sync button.

-### Step 1: Select an appropriate label
+### Step 2: Select your label

-Remember that changes you commit to must always be associated with a label (aka a branch.
+Always remember that changes you store in git must always be associated with a label (aka a branch).

-In the drop down at the top of the screen, select the label (aka branch) with which you want to associate this set of changes.
+In the drop down at the top of the screen, select the label (aka branch) to which you want to associate your changes.
+It is important that you select the correct label: i.e. the one that corresponds to the directory version you want to make amendments to.
+If you've just created a label: that one.

+### Step 3: Get other people's changes

+If other people have made any changes using the same label as you're using (aka on the same branch) you should combine their changes with your work by "pulling" in changes.

+The select "Pull" from "Repository" menu.

+### Step 4: Change files as required

+Change any files as you would normally, and save them as you would normally.

+## Store changes (aka make a commit) and a new version of the directory

-### Step 2: Review this set of changes
+### Step 1: Review this current set of changes

-Whenever you make changes to documents (and save those documents as you normally would) git knows that the directory has changed.
-The left tab button towards the top of the screen indicates that git knows by telling you that there are "uncommitted changes".

-Click the "[X] Uncommited change(s)" tab button.
+Select "Uncommitted changes" from the "View" menu.

 On the left of the screen are a list of files that have been changed.
 Select a file, and then, on the right of the screen, are the details of the changes to that file.
 Lines that have been removed are shown in red and lines that have been added are shown in green.